-The City's Environmental Services department is responsible for the distribution of safe drinking water throughout the city.
-In 2023, 35,992,863 cubic metres of water was supplied to residential, industrial, commercial and institutional locations throughout the city.
+The City's Environmental Services department is responsible for the distribution of safe drinking water throughout Vaughan.
+In 2024, 44,922,952 cubic metres of water were supplied to residential, industrial, commercial and institutional locations throughout the city.

 The City purchases its drinking water from York Region prior to distribution.
 York Region obtains this water from the City of Toronto and the Region of Peel.
-The water originates from Lake Ontario and is treated using a process called chloramination, a disinfection method which uses chlorine combined with ammonia to ensure the water remains safe to drink from the time of treatment until it reaches the consumer.
+The water originates from Lake Ontario and is treated using a process called chloramination, a disinfection method that uses chlorine combined with ammonia to ensure the water remains safe to drink from the time of treatment until it reaches the consumer.

-The City's Water Distribution System includes 1,150.9 kilometres of active watermains, one booster station and one pressure elevating station.
-Table 1 below displays the City's Water Distribution System profile information, including the system number, class of subsystem, Municipal Drinking Water Licence (MDWL) number, Drinking Water Works Permit (DWWP) number, and the system classification.
+The City's water distribution system includes 1,248 kilometres of active watermains, one booster station and one pressure elevating station.
+Table 1 below displays the City's water distribution system profile information, including the system number, class of subsystem, Municipal Drinking Water Licence number, Drinking Water Works Permit number and the system classification.